UselessPickles/diamondtel-m92-bluetooth/microcontroller/DiamondTelM92Bluetooth.X/README.md

 ### TMR6 - Sound Sample Output Timer

 This timer is used exclusively for generating sound output (see `tone.c`).
 It is setup to trigger every 100us, for a sample rate of 10kHz.
-It is used together with `DAC1` to output the sound samples.
+It is used together with [DAC1](#dac1---sound-sample-output-value) to output the sound samples.

 This timer's interrupt is the only high-priority interrupt, to guarantee consistency of the sound output sample rate.

+### FVR - Fixed Voltage Reference

+The FVR is setup to provide a 2.048V reference to [DAC1](#dac1---sound-sample-output-value).
+This conveniently limits the output analog sound to a level that produces the maximum desired audio volume level, and keeps the signal well within the full-swing range of the Op Amp that buffers the signal.

 ### DAC1 - Sound Sample Output Value

-This is used together with `TMR6` to output sound samples (see `tone.c`).
+This is used together with [TMR6](#tmr6---sound-sample-output-timer) and [FVR](#fvr---fixed-voltage-reference) to output sound samples (see `tone.c`).

 ### SPI1, RC0 (SPI1_CS_DPOT) - Volume Control Communication